TeamUltroid/teamultroid.github.io/docs/variables/redis_vars.md

 If `AUTOAPPROVE` is set to `True` then it will automatically approve users in PM if you send any msg to user .
 Else if set `False` , you need to approve user manually

+### BOT_USERS

+List of users who sent `/start` your assitant bot

+### BROADCAST

+List of chats for broadcast feature

+### EMOJI_IN_HELP

+In the inline help menu, every button text is wrapped inside an emoji .
+To change the default one , set this variable with your desired Emoji/Text/ASCII Icon.

 ### HNDLR

 Default : `.`

 You can change command handler prefix using this variable.

+### I_DEV

+By default Ultroid users can't use commands like `bash` & `eval` .
+If you wan't to use these commands then set value `True`

+### OWNER

+Stores Ultroid users telegram user id

 ### PMSETTING